 - Fair access to social security for mobile workers in the EU

-- Updated rules for unemployment, family and long-term care benefits
+- Updated rules for unemployment benefits for cross-border workers

 - Better cooperation between member states to ensure access to benefits and root out fraud or errors